fedora-infra/python-fedora/doc/service.rst

 Unicode
 =======
-simplejson (and probably other json libraries) will take care of encoding unicode strings to json so be sure that you are passing unicode strings around rather than encoded byte strings.
+simplejson (and probably other JSON libraries) will take care of encoding unicode strings to JSON so be sure that you are passing unicode strings around rather than encoded byte strings.

 Error Handling